 1975: Aaron Loves Angela

 This loose adaptation of Romeo and Juliet tells the story of an African American boy from Harlem, played by Kevin Hooks, who falls for a Puerto Rican girl from Spanish Harlem, played by Irene Cara in her film debut.
 Robert Hooks, founder of the Negro Ensemble Company and renowned actor, played the father of his real-life son Kevin in the movie.
 The film showcases New York City at its grittiest.
 From Coney Island to the Lower East Side to Grant’s Tomb, director Gordon Parks, Jr. (son of the famous photographer and director) showed the graffiti, broken plaster, and empty lots as the unremarkable backdrop for the teens’ emerging relationship.
 José Feliciano wrote and performed the film’s soundtrack.
-Watch on Amazon Prime.
+Learn more here.

 1982: Wild Style

 The 1980s features perhaps the best-known slate of movies shot on location in NYC, from 1980’s Fame, about a group of students at a performing arts high school, to 1985’s Do the Right Thing, shot entirely on one block in Bedford-Stuyvesant, to 1989’s When Harry Met Sally and its iconic “I’ll have what she’s having!” scene at Katz’s Delicatessen.
 But 1982’s Wild Style (shot in 1981) was filmed entirely on location and features rappers (including Grandmaster Flash and Busy Bee), graffiti artists (like Lee Quinones and Lady Pink), and others from the city’s hip-hop scene playing loosely fictionalized versions of themselves.
 This low-budget film captures the city and the burgeoning hip-hop scene as it was almost forty years ago.
 Watch on IMDB TV via Amazon Prime.